laurencoop21/research_project_final_code/README.md

 The repository contains model development, evaluation, error analysis, and methodological validation scripts used in the project.

-The code uses local data uploads, some old local runs and has general issues that would prevent it from being ran without editing by another user.
+The code uses local data uploads, some old local runs and other hardcoded logic that would prevent it from being ran without editing by another user.